richmahn/en_tn/job/14/intro.md

 #### Structure and formatting ####

-The ULB indents the lines of this chapter because it is a poem.
+The ULB sets the lines of this chapter further to the right on the page than the rest of the text because it is a poem.
 This chapter is a continuation of Job's claim of righteousness being presented to Yahweh.
 It also has an abrupt shift in tone.
 Rather than being hopeful, Job laments.
 (See: [[rc://en/tw/dict/bible/kt/righteous]] and [[rc://en/tw/dict/bible/kt/lament]])

 #### Special concepts in this chapter ####